 The Rev. Canon Susan Colley Joplin, Priest in Charge

 The Rev. Canon Susan Joplin has served on the clergy staff of St. Paul's Cathedral for 20 years, first as Curate and then as Cathedral Canon.
 Having been part of St. Paul's for one-third of her years, she sees her own faith development as having been strongly influenced by the give and take of many years of Cathedral life.
 Having graduated with a Bachelor of Fine Arts followed by a Master of Music degree in her earlier life, she was also graduated from the Episcopal Theological Seminary of the Southwest in 1991 with a Master of Divinity degree.
 She has lived happily with her husband, Larry Joplin, for the past 15 years and has a special interest in Liturgy, Outreach and, most recently, finding new ways of opening Cathedral doors for the sake of the greater community of downtown Oklahoma City.

 The Reverend Tim Sean Youmans, Special Clergy Associate

 Fr.
-Tim Sean Youmans serves as the Vicar of St. Edward the Confessor Chapel and Chair of the Religion Department at Casady School and is the Spiritual Formations facilitator for St Crispin's Summer Camp.
+Tim Sean Youmans serves as the Vicar of St. Edward the Confessor Chapel and Chair of the Religion Department at Casady School and is the spiritual formation facilitator for St. Crispin's Summer Camp.
 He serves the Cathedral as an assisting priest in liturgy and teaching.
 A native of Wyoming, he is married to Dr. Karen Youmans, Honors Director and Associate Professor of English at Oklahoma City University.
 Tim Sean came into the Episcopal Church after 20 years as a Baptist youth pastor.
 He earned a degree in English and History from Oklahoma Baptist University in 1991, a Master's of Divinity at Southwestern Baptist in 1994, and Anglican Studies at Nashotah House in 2011.
 He is a folk musician and songwriter and tinkers at the banjo.
 Tim Sean and Karen have a teenage son, Noah.

 The Reverend Marilyn Robertson, Deacon and Cathedral Nurse